 A career in welding combines technical skills with creative art.
 Welders can usually get jobs in several industries like construction, maintenance, manufacturing, aerospace, auto repair, ships, in addition to artistic-based industries.
-Welding is also an integral part of several sectors in the economy including oil and gas, military, and farming,
+Welding is also an integral part of several sectors of the economy including oil and gas, military, farming,

 Although welding is in high demand, African Americans represent about 8% of the total American welders today, while White Americans represent the majority.
 If you’re considering a career in welding, keep on reading to learn more about this industry.

 Table of Contents

 The gender diversity in welding is still quite low, with women making up only around 5% of the welding personnel.

 Despite this, there have been successful black female welders throughout history, such as Mary McLeod Bethune, who founded the National Council of Negro Women and advocated for women’s rights, and Madam C.J.
 Walker, who became the first self-made female millionaire in America through her hair care products.

 These women faced discrimination and segregation but still achieved notable accomplishments.
 Nonetheless, the welding profession still lacks diversity today, and there is a need to encourage more people from different backgrounds to pursue careers in welding.

 Famous Black Welders

 There have been many successful black female welders throughout history.
 One notable figure is Eugenia Powell Deas, who worked as an electric welder at the Charleston Navy Shipyard during World War II and raised nine children while achieving professional success despite facing racism and sexism.